-DRS personnel make periodic audits and surveys in radiological laboratories.
+DRS personnel periodically audit and survey U of I radiological laboratories.
 The following are expected to be readily available for inspection:

-- Laboratory survey records; - Radioactive material inventory and use records; - Radioactive waste records (solid and liquid).
+- Laboratory survey records; - Radioactive material inventory and use records; and, - Radioactive waste records (solid and liquid).
 Sewer disposal records can be kept either in the laboratory logs or in DRS database.

-If the forms in Appendix E are used and maintained, no findings of non-compliance should occur during DRS audit process.
+If the forms in Appendix E are used, accurately completed, and maintained, no findings of noncompliance should occur during DRS audits of work with radioactive materials.
 Printouts from automatic counters such as a liquid scintillation counter may be attached and used as a survey record if the sample numbers correspond to survey locations.
-Records should be maintained by the PI for as long as the radiation permit is active.
+Records must be maintained by the PI for as long as the radiation permit is active.